johnalison/WorkingPhilosophy/Lists.md

   - Helps you understand a topic "In your own words"
 - Use google docs to proof read text
 - Have students write first drafts of rec. letters
+- Never say yes on the spot.
+Always give yourself some space.
+Make it a rule.
+Tell people.
+    When he’s on the phone he says ‘my rule is I never say yes on the phone.
+I’ll email you later after I think about it more.’
+- Every time you say yes, finishing this sentence :  I am choosing to say yes because ...

 # What do you we do now that will be totally replaced in 100 years?